 Glaciers & Lake

-The journey to Manaslu Circuit takes trekkers through massive glaciers and numerous freshwater lakes.
-Located near Samagaun, the Manaslu glacier is the key glacier trekkers get after a short hike from Samagoan.
-The glacier originates from Mount Manalasy and offers mesmerizing views of icy walls and massive crevasses.
-Similarly, Birendra Tal is one of the prominent lakes of the Manalsu region, where trekkers get after a short hike from Samagoan on the acclimatization day.
-Moreover, the lake lies in Manaslu Glacier and is closer to Punhyen Glacier.
+The journey to the Manaslu Circuit takes trekkers through massive glaciers and numerous freshwater lakes.
+The Manaslu glacier is the key glacier that trekkers get after a short hike from Samagaon.
+The glacier originates from Mount Manalasu y and offers mesmerizing views of icy walls and massive crevasses.
+Similarly, Birendra Tal is one of the prominent lakes of the Manalsu region, where trekkers visit for the short hike from Samagoan on the acclimatization day.
+Moreover, the lake lies in the Manaslu Glacier and is closer to Pungyen Glacier.

 The Manaslu Circuit trek is well-known for its stunning panoramic views of snow-capped peaks.
 As trekkers pass through diverse landscapes, they’ll be treated to astonishing vistas of some of the impressive towering peaks.
 Key mountain views along the trek include Mount Manaslu, the eighth-highest peak in the world, and the second-highest peak in the Mansiri Himal range, Himalchuli.
 Likewise, trekkers can glimpse peaks, including the Ganesh Himal range, Shringi Himal, Larkya Peak, and Annapurna II.